aperezdc/indicium/README.rst

     account = filestore.get("/user/jdoe")
     assert account["email"] == "j@doe.org"

-The ``./data/user/jdoe.json`` will contain the account data in JSON format.
+The ``./data/user/jdoe.json`` file will contain the account data in JSON format.

 The following adds an in-memory cache to the above store, which holds up to 100 elements, to speed up access to data: